Nairu Pidicha Pulivalu

 Nairu Pidicha Pulivalu is a 1958 Malayalam film directed by P. Bhaskaran and written by Uroob based on his own story "Business".
 Ragini and Sathyan play the lead roles, while Prema, Pankajavalli, and T.S.
 Muthayya appear in major supporting roles.
 The film received a certificate of merit at the National Film Awards.

+Plot

+A traveling circus company owes money to Paithal Nair.
+When they cannot pay, Nair and his wife decide to confiscate the circus animals as collateral.
+Managing wild circus animals quickly becomes an absolute nightmare for the family.
+By trying to secure his money, Paithal Nair literally "catches a tiger by its tail," trapping himself in a chaotic disaster.